daemianmack/clojure-links/README.md

 If you plan to use a JSON response anywhere, first consider using edn instead.

 If you must use JSON, note that JSON responses containing timestamps will pass through special handling to convert any `java.util.Date` descendent into epoch time.

-To cooperate with this handling, you can respond with a map or a sequence of maps.
-Other values will pass unmolested, and if they contain timestamps, JSON serialization will blow up.

 # Minimal web API